Factorization homology of enriched $\infty$-categories: Introduction

 \subsection{Miscellaneous remarks}

-\begin{remark} Over the course of this work, we clarify the manifold-theoretic origins of a number of categories of lasting interest: the paracyclic category $\para$, the cyclic category $\cyclic$, and the epicyclic category $\epicyc$ (see \Cref{obs.para.cyclic.and.epicyclic.project.as.cocart.fibns}).
+\begin{remark} The work \cite{circle} clarifies the manifold-theoretic origins of a number of categories of lasting interest: the paracyclic category $\para$, the cyclic category $\cyclic$, and the epicyclic category $\epicyc$ (see \Cref{obs.para.cyclic.and.epicyclic.project.as.cocart.fibns}).
 Though these admit combinatorial descriptions (through which they were originally defined), we find them easiest to manipulate when incarnated through manifolds: then, the geometry keeps track of the combinatorics. \end{remark}

-\begin{remark} In \cite{AFR-fact}, it is shown that $(\infty,n)$-categories are actually \textit{characterized} by their factorization homology.
-We do not expect an analogous result to hold for enriched factorization homology: this encodes $(\infty,n)$-categories through Segal-type limit conditions, which are only valid in the case that the enrichment is \textit{cartesian} symmetric monoidal. \end{remark}

 \begin{remark} There are multiple notions of ``enriched $(\infty,n)$-categories''; among these, we expect that TQFTs should be most directly connected to those that are ``only enriched in dimension $n$''.
 This is the notion we employ here, in the case that $n=1$. \end{remark}